 One company’s users may rely heavily on social media profiles and activities.
 Another company may need a CRM system to facilitate its digital marketing efforts.
 Another small business may place high importance on visibility to customer financial transactions within CRM.

 At CRM Switch, we regularly receive calls from people who ask us what small business CRM systems to consider.
-Nimble, Base, Insightly, ProsperWorks and GreenRope are a few of the many small business CRM systems that come up in conversation.
+Nimble, Zendesk Sell (formerly Base), Insightly, Copper, GreenRope and Zoho Bigin are a few of the many small business CRM systems that come up in conversation.

 For businesses that need both full-featured CRM and marketing automation capabilities on the same platform, GreenRope belongs on a small business CRM vendor short list.
 GreenRope’s roots are in an email marketing system called CoolerEmail.

-ProsperWorks is popular with a segment of small businesses because of its seamless integration with G Suite.
-Installing ProsperWorks’ browser components is easy.
-In Chrome, ProsperWorks opens on the right-hand bar of Gmail and allows a user to add any contacts to CRM that they have sent email to or received email from.
+Copper is popular with a segment of small businesses because of its seamless integration with Google Workspace.
+Installing Copper’s browser components is easy.
+In Chrome, Copper opens on the right-hand bar of Gmail and allows a user to add any contacts to CRM that they have sent an email to or received an email from.
 Customization is simple.
-End users report that ProsperWorks saves them hours of time.
+End users report that Copper saves them hours of time.

-Pipeline updating is easy with ProsperWork’s drag and drop features.
-Forecasting and other business analytics are built in.
+Pipeline updating is easy with Copper’s drag and drop features.
+Forecasting and other business analytics are built-in.

-ProsperWorks’ Gmail extension only works with Chrome, but the application can be accessed in any browser.
+Copper’s Gmail extension only works with Chrome, but the application can be accessed in any browser.
 ProsperWorks also offers Android and iOS apps.
-ProsperWork’s beauty is its auto linking of email messages, files, calendar events, tasks and opportunity without extra data-entry steps.
-ProsperWorks has received three rounds of funding, totaling $34 million.
+Copper’s beauty is its auto-linking of email messages, files, calendar events, tasks, and opportunity without extra data-entry steps.
+Copper has received four rounds of funding, totaling $87 million.

-A Gmail based business with many person-to-person interactions will benefit from ProsperWorks’ currently usability.
+A Gmail-based business with many person-to-person interactions will benefit from Copper’s current usability.

-Nimble was designed for the social media focused user.
+Nimble was designed for social media-focused users.
 Nimble integrates with Gmail and Office 365.

 In addition to standard CRM activities, contacts’ social profiles, signals and streams can be viewed in Nimble.

-Here is a recent interview we recorded with Jon Ferrara of Nimble:
+Here is an interview we recorded with Jon Ferrara of Nimble on July 11, 2017:

-Base got its start as a small businesses CRM in 2009.
+Base got its start as a small business CRM in 2009.
 It since has grown into a solution that can be used by enterprises.
-With functionality that includes Lead & Contact management, detailed reporting solutions and a user friendly interface, Base is competing on the same playing field as Salesforce and has a price structure to match it.
+With functionality that includes Lead & Contact management, detailed reporting solutions, and a user-friendly interface, Base is competing on the same playing field as Salesforce and has a price structure to match it.